Fees and First Steps

 Insurance Payment Benefits:

-- Pays for some or all of the counseling benefit when in the counselors office
+- Pays for some or all of the counseling benefit when in the counselors office.

-Option 1: Private Pay or Self-Payment
+Most Flexible Option 1: Private Pay or Self-Payment

 Many people decide to pay for therapy from their own financial resources.
 I offer payment by cash, check or credit card for maximum flexibility.
 I will let you know my current fee when you call if you are not using insurance.

 The Psychotherapy Guild explains many ways to get reimbursement or tax benefits when self-payment is used for psychotherapy.
-Cafeteria Benefits Program, Medical Savings Account (MSA) and Flexible Medical Spending Account (Flex Account) may be options through your employer or your own corporation.
+Cafeteria Benefits Program, Medical Savings Account (HSA) and Flexible Medical Spending Account (Flex Account) may be options through your employer or your own corporation.

 If self-payment for therapy seems too difficult because none of the options above are available to you or because you have limited financial resources, discuss your concerns openly with Barbara Massey LMFT.